“Children are made readers on the laps of their parents.” — Emilie Buchwald

 - Choose child-friendly board or cloth books.
 My children love Goodnight, Gorilla which is a simple and funny board book and Peek-A-Book Forest which is a fun and interactive cloth book.

 - Pick books with familiar characters or things.
-Reading a book about farm animals is a great way teach your child the sounds that animals make.
+Elmo is one of our favorites!
+You can Reading a book about farm animals is a great way teach your child the sounds that animals make.
 If your child already knows the sounds, have him or her make the sounds as you point to the animals in the book.

 - Find books that play music or have songs that your little one knows such as Twinkle, Twinkle Little Star or The Wheels On The Bus.

 - Select books that are repetitive so your child can predict what is going to happen and repeat the story.
 My kids love We’re Going On A Bear Hunt.
 It is an adventurous tale that repeats a part of the story on every page so children can join in the storytelling.